Teams Elite

 Teams Elite was established in 2000, and started competing internationally in 2018.
-They are World Junior Championships gold medalists (2025) and bronze medalists (2022), four-time U.S. junior national medalists and the 2024 National Champions.
-They were also the first U.S. team to win gold medal at World Junior Championships and two Challenger Series competitions within the same season (2024, 2025).
+They are World Junior Championships gold medalists (2025) and bronze medalists (2022), five-time U.S. junior national medalists and the 2024, 2025 National Champions.
+They were also the first U.S. team to win gold medal at World Junior Championships and two Challenger Series competitions within the same season (2024, 2025, 2026).